Anodized Aluminum Laser Marking

 100% Safe Laser Technology

 Laser etching and engraving machines manufactured at Laserax are 100% safe.
-When you integrate them to your production line, you don’t need to implement any laser safety measures.
+When you integrate them in your production line, you don’t need to implement any laser safety measures.
 This is based on internationally recognized laser safety standards.

 Laser marking is not only safe.
 It also contributes to a better work environment for your employees by replacing technologies that produce dust, noise, and toxic waste on the shop floor.
 As a result, it reduces the need for protective equipment as well as for safety training.